 This quick and easy pumpkin cookies recipe is great to have on hand all season long.
 The next time you want to whip up a soft pumpkin sugar cookie with cream cheese frosting, this is a recipe that will only take you about 35 minutes from start to finish.
+This post contains affiliate links.

 This recipe uses a couple pre-made packages to speed up the process.
 Personally, I love to have a few time-saver recipes that are perfect for those last-minute dessert needs throughout the busy holiday season.
 Don’t let the shortcuts fool you, though.
 These cookies are delicious!